antonkarliner/fastlane-plugin-translate_gpt_release_notes/README.md

 fastlane add_plugin translate_gpt_release_notes
 ```

+### Requirements

+- Ruby >= 3.1
+- OpenAI API key

+**Note**: This plugin requires Ruby 3.1 or higher to ensure compatibility with the latest security patches in nokogiri.

 ## About translate-gpt-release-notes

 `translate-gpt-release-notes` is a fastlane plugin that allows you to translate release notes or changelogs for iOS and Android apps using OpenAI GPT API.
 Based on [translate-gpt by ftp27](https://github.com/ftp27/fastlane-plugin-translate_gpt).